Elip100/SpotMod/README.md

 Windows support | 🟩
 Mac/Linux support | 🟥 | May not be added for a while...
 Inject JS into render process | 🟩
-Inject CSS into render process | 🟥 | Coming in the next few updates Modify existing JS | 🟥
+Inject CSS into render process | 🟨 | Styles may be overridden Modify existing JS | 🟥
 Modify existing CSS | 🟥
 Modify image files and resources | 🟥